-What should be a regulation is a strong hardware-based security layer along with software, which will decrease opportunity for hacking.
-Payment service providers should not be only concerned about people stealing money, background check is also required; Sanctions history, File – X details and Background details
+What should be regulation is a strong hardware-based security layer along with software, which will decrease the opportunity for hacking.
+Payment service providers should not be only concerned about people stealing money, a background check is also required; Sanctions history, File – X details and Background details

 What is Important – Security OR Innovation

-- A strong security culture is both a mindset and mode of operation.
+- Strong security culture is both a mindset and mode of operation.
 One that’s integrated into day-to-day thinking and decision-making can make for a near-impenetrable operation.
 Conversely, a security culture that’s absent will facilitate uncertainty and, ultimately, lead to security incidents that likely can’t afford to take on.

-- Innovation starts in secured environment and not the other way round.
+- Innovation starts in a secure environment and not the other way round.

 Security Centric Focus

-Failure to secure the sensitive information can cause major damage to the service provider’s organization in terms of
+Failure to secure sensitive information can cause major damage to the service provider’s organisation in terms of

 - Financial frauds, Identity theft, legal regulations, loss of consumer confidence, etc.